urbangabbar/node-book-apis/readme.md

 $in: Matches any of the values specified in an array. db.collection.find({ field: { $in: [value1, value2] } })

+$in: Takes array and any one value of that array should match
+$all: Takes array and all one value of that array should match
+$nin: Takes array and none one value of that array should match

 $and, $or, $not: Logical operators for combining multiple conditions. db.collection.find({ $and: [ { condition1 }, { condition2 } ] })